DustinRepo/JexClient/README.md

 Jex Client is a Minecraft Utility Client made for Anarchy servers.
 It has support for mods like custom Baritone Processes, ViaFabric compatibility, a Sodium compatible Xray, and more

-You can download Jex Client at https://jexclient.com/ or in the releases tab
+You can download Jex Client in the discord or in the releases tab
 ## Things needed:
 1. [Git](https://git-scm.com/downloads)
 2. [Java 17 JDK](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)